Last updated: April 2022

 - Where disclosure would render impossible or severely impair the achievement of the reasons for which your data is to be processed, but in such cases we will do what we can to protect your rights and freedoms with respect to our processing of your data.

 We may also collect data when you voluntarily complete client surveys or provide feedback to us.

-We may need to collect data from you that is required by law, or to enter into or fulfil our contractual agreement with you.
+We may need to collect data from you that is required by law, or to enter into or fulfil our contractual or regulatory agreement with you.
 If you choose not to give us this information, it may prevent us from fulfilling our legal or contractual duties.
 This may mean that we cannot continue to provide you with advice or continue to manage your financial or tax planning arrangements.
 Similarly, if we are unable to collect or use the data of any relevant individual (as referred to in Information you provide on others above), this may affect our ability to manage your financial or tax planning arrangements.